| The

 Delta, Jet, and B&D saws are like small versions of Hybrid saws.
 They have cast

+iron tables and separate cranks for tilt and raise.
 The Ryobi is different than these other saws in a few

 ways, the main benefit the machine has to offer is its SMT (sliding miter table).